Topics in Probability, Parametric Estimation and Stochastic Calculus: Maximum likelihood

 from which (\ref{as:norm:gamma}) is a rather special case (with $p=2$).
 In order to extract from this a confidence region for the unknown vector parameter $\theta$, let us write $\mathscr F_{(n)}(\widehat\theta_n)=A^\top A$ so that Corollary \ref{ortho:norm} gives

 and hence

-In other words, the quadratic form in the left-hand side is a pivotal quantity to which the standard method may be applied: if $\chi^2_{p,\alpha}$ is the quantile of $\chi^2_p$ associated to $0<\alpha<1$ then
+In other words, the quadratic form in the left-hand side is a pivotal quantity to which the standard method may be applied: if we recall the definition of the $\chi^2$-quantile in (\ref{quantile:chi}) then

 Since $\mathscr F_{(n)}(\widehat\theta_n)$ is positive definite, the random confidence region where $\theta$ is supposed to lie (within the given confidence level) is ellipsoidal in nature, with its size, shape, and orientation being completely determined by the totality of the elements of $\mathscr F_{(n)}(\widehat\theta_n)$.
 Moreover, since its construction takes into account the possible correlations among the various components of $\widehat\theta_n$, as encoded in the off-diagonal elements of the asymptotic covariance matrix $\mathscr F_{(n)}(\widehat\theta_n)^{-1}$, in such cases it certainly encloses a much tighter volume than the $p$-cube which is the product of the separate confidence intervals for the entries of $\theta$. \end{remark}